ingonyama-zk/icicle/docs/docs/api/rust-bindings/matrix_ops.md

 ---
 ## Error handling
 All functions return `IcicleError`.
-The helpers do validity checks (dimension mismatches, device/host placement, …) before dispatching to the backend, guaranteeing early and descriptive error messages.
+The helpers perform validity checks (dimension mismatches, device/host placement, etc.) before dispatching to the backend, guaranteeing early and descriptive error messages.
+Checks include:
+- Input and output buffer sizes must match the specified matrix dimensions.
+- All buffers must be allocated on the correct device (if using device memory).
+- For `matmul`, the inner dimensions must match (`a_cols == b_rows`).
+- Output buffer must be preallocated to the correct size.

+---
+## Memory placement
+- All buffers (`a`, `b`, `result`, `input`, `output`) can be on host or device memory.
+- You can mix host and device buffers as needed; the API will handle transfers as required.
+- Use `DeviceVec` for device memory and `HostSlice` for host memory.
+- The `MatMulConfig` and `VecOpsConfig` structs control backend selection and options.

+---
+## No fused/batched matrix APIs
+As of the current branch, there are **no fused or batched matrix operations** exposed in the Rust bindings.
+Only `matmul` and `matrix_transpose` are available.